SoftwareAG/c8y-docs/content/release-notes/10-5-0-bundle/10-5-0-improvements.md

 #### Installation

-Cumulocity now provides an **offline installation** of the Cumulocity IoT platform.
-Details can be found in the *Cumulocity IoT Multi-node installation guide* provided through the [Empower Portal](https://empower.softwareag.com) (credentials required).
+Cumulocity now provides an **offline installation** process for the Cumulocity IoT platform.
+Details can be found in the *Cumulocity IoT Multi-node installation guide* provided through the [Software AG Empower Portal](https://empower.softwareag.com) (credentials required).

 #### Administration